Traveling with Kids? Plan Ahead to Stay Well

 • Small trash bags, if your children are prone to motion sickness

-• Over-the-counter medicine for pain relief, gas, and allergies and allergic reactions (with a syringe or cup for dosing)
+• Over-the-counter medicine for pain relief, gas, and allergies and allergic reactions

 • Hydrocortisone cream, if your children are prone to itchy skin